hhofund/First-Project/README.md

--- Nothing much to say really.
+## About

--- This project was my first ever website that i had ever built. i used HTML and CSS only.
+This project was my first ever website and was built using HTML and CSS for a school assignment.

--- it was a school project.